ArtifactDB/BiocObjectSchemas/README.md

 ## Contents

-See the [Pages sites](https://artifactdb.github.io/BiocObjectSchemas) for a link to all available schemas.
+See the [Pages site](https://artifactdb.github.io/BiocObjectSchemas) for all available schemas in human-readable form.

-Developers may also download the bundle of the latest schemas [here](https://artifactdb.github.io/BiocObjectSchemas/bundle.tar.gz).
+Check the [Releases page](https://github.com/ArtifactDB/BiocObjectSchemas/releases) for versioned releases of the schemas.

 See [`docs/schema_conventions.md`](docs/schema_conventions.md) for instructions on writing new schemas.

 See [`docs/elastic_search_mapping.md`](docs/elastic_search_mapping.md) for converting schemas into Elasticsearch mappings.

+## Schema customization

+To customize these schemas, simply [fork](https://github.com/ArtifactDB/BiocObjectSchemas/fork) this repository and modify the schemas in `raw/`.
+The GitHub Action will then validate and build the resolved schemas for use in downstream applications.